alptugan/blog-teaching/content/Tutorials/Cloudflare - Tunneling.md

 ## Create Free DNS on Cloudns
-Follow the instruction on the blog post [[Tutorial - ClouDNS Free Domain Registration]] to create your own domain name.
+Follow the instruction on the blog post [[ClouDNS - Free Domain Registration]] to create your own domain name.

 ## Register Cloudns hostname on Cloudflare
-Follow the instructions on the blog post [[Tutorial - Cloudflare Domain Register]] showing how to register your domain on Cloudflare.
+Follow the instructions on the blog post [[Cloudflare - Domain Register]] showing how to register your domain on Cloudflare.
 Additionally, check the great [video](https://www.youtube.com/watch?v=X-TzodpqbWE) for full walk-through.

 Since there are no records on the cloudDNS domain name, Cloudflare doesn't display any information other than NS (Name Server) records.
 We need to configure clouDNS NS records with the ones Cloudflare provided for us.